Telular/mach2-coretech-integration-apis/AssetLinkGlobal/README.md

 ### AssetLinkBulkProvisioner

 Console application that takes a CSV file with ESN data in it and calls the AssetLinkApi to provision the device.
-This application uses the AssetLinkApi library and does call the Mach2 CoreTech library since the devices may not exist yet.
+This application uses the AssetLinkApi library to provision a satellite device.
+Used for stand alone AssetLink devices that do not exist in Mach2 CoreTech as devices and therefore can't be provisioned thru the device management API.

 ### AssetLinkGlobalApiLib